Abu Jayed

 Abu Jayed Chowdhury Rahi (আবু জায়েদ চৌধুরী রাহী; born 2 August 1993) is a Bangladeshi cricketer who plays for Sylhet Division.
-He made his international debut for the Bangladesh cricket team in February 2018.
+He made his international debut in February 2018, in a Twenty20 International against Sri Lanka.
 In April 2019, he was named in Bangladesh's One Day International (ODI) squad for the 2019 Cricket World Cup, despite being uncapped in an ODI match.
 He made his ODI debut for Bangladesh the following month, against the West Indies.

 Domestic career

 He was the leading wicket-taker in the 2016–17 National Cricket League tournament, with 29 dismissals.

 In October 2018, he was named in the squad for the Chittagong Vikings team, following the draft for the 2018–19 Bangladesh Premier League.
 He was the leading wicket-taker for the team in the tournament, with eighteen dismissals in thirteen matches.
 He was also the leading wicket-taker for East Zone in the 2018–19 Bangladesh Cricket League, with twenty dismissals in five matches.
 In August 2019, he was one of 35 cricketers named in a training camp ahead of Bangladesh's 2019–20 season.
 In November 2019, he was selected to play for the Rajshahi Royals in the 2019–20 Bangladesh Premier League.